patel-esha/DSA/README.md

 ## Description

 Welcome to the COP3530 Programming Quizzes repository!
-This collection houses solutions and implementations for programming quizzes related to the COP3530 course, covering essential data structures and algorithms.
+This collection houses solutions and implementations for programming quizzes for the COP3530 course, covering essential data structures and algorithms.

 ## Key Features

 - **Comprehensive Coverage:** Solutions for a wide range of programming quizzes, addressing various concepts in data structures and algorithms.
-- **Educational Resource:** A valuable learning tool for students enrolled in COP3530 or anyone interested in mastering fundamental programming principles.
 - **Well-Structured Code:** Each solution is meticulously crafted with clear explanations, making it easy to understand and learn from the provided code.

 ## How to Use